jRydell/Eat/README.md

 ## Usage

 - **Add Meals:** Press the button to add a random meal to your planner.
-- **Plan Your Week:** Assign meals to specific days for a structured weekly menu.
+- **Plan Your Week:** Assign meals to specific days by pressing the weekday selector.
 - **View Details:** Click on a meal to see its ingredients and instructions.
 - **Create a Shopping List:** Add ingredients to your shopping list for easy grocery shopping.
 - **Manage Meals:** Swipe left on a meal to delete it from your menu.